WPgenWeakest Precondition Generator

 end.

-The new definition of wpgen will take the shape shown below, for well-suited definitions of wpgen_fun and wpgen_fix yet to be introduced.
+The new definition of wpgen takes the shape shown below, for well-suited definitions of wpgen_fun and wpgen_fix yet to be introduced.
 In the code snippet below, vx denotes a value to which the function may be applied, and vf denotes the value associated with the function itself.
 This value is involved where the function defined by trm_fix f x t1 invokes itself recursively inside its body t1.

 Fixpoint wpgen (E:ctx) (t:trm) : formula :=